amplication/docs/docs/how-to/seed-a-db.md

 You can  use a custom script to populate the database on initialization.

-This can be usefull for populating your database with data that is required for your application to start, or to provide basic data for validating and using your application in a development environment.
+This can be useful for populating your database with data that is required for your application to start, or to provide basic data for validating and using your application in a development environment.

 Seeding the database is done using the `customSeed.ts` file.